In May of 2023, I received some of the most frightening news a woman can hear,

 Breast cancer is the most common cancer in the United States, seemingly, almost an unlucky roll of the dice.
 Catch it early, and it's also one of the most curable.

 I was very lucky and had a great outcome.
 Even so, at times it's been emotionally overwhelming, and sometimes I wonder if breast cancer survivors don't suffer from a sort of post-traumatic stress syndrome.
-We all understand the cancer needs to go, but that being said, losing your breasts is a big f**king deal!
-I'm sorry, but if there was ever a sentiment that needed some spice, it'd be this.
+The cancer needs to go, we all get that, but ah ahem..losing your breasts is a big deal!

-Talking and writing helps me process the depths of emotion a diagnosis of breast cancer brings up, and I hope it helps someone else to read it.
-I hope it helps someone else feel like she's not alone.
-I've learned so much and gained a greater empathy for others going through it, too.
-I'm also keenly aware of, and extremely grateful for escaping the worst of it.
+Talking and writing helps me process the depths of emotion a breast cancer diagnosis stirs up, and I hope it helps someone else to read this.
+I've learned so much and gained a greater empathy for others going through it.
+I'm also keenly aware of, and extremely grateful- for escaping the worst of it.

 One day this whole experience will be in my rear view mirror.
-For today, let me be your friendly reminder to make sure you stick around, happy and healthy.
-Be your own best advocate and go get checked xo
+For today, I'm sending you a loving reminder to make sure to stick around, happy and healthy.
+Be your own best advocate and go get checked.